Principal's Indigenous Boarding (means-tested)

 - Results of the most recent School Report

-- Evaluation of a 200-word statement on why the candidate is applying for this scholarship; This should be written by the student and demonstrate their accomplishments, talents, leadership, reason for wanting to attend MLC and the connection with her Indigenous community.
+- Evaluation of a 200-word statement on why the candidate is applying for this scholarship; this should be written by the student, demonstrating her accomplishments, talents, any leadership experience and her reasons for wanting to attend MLC

 - A copy of the applicant’s Certificate of Aboriginality (from a relevant authority)